dbamadhankumar-beep/AISTUDIO_ORACLE_DASHBOARD/README.md

 npm run dev
 ```

+> This single command performs two actions automatically:
+> 1. It starts the **backend API server** (`server/server.js`) in the background.
-> This single command starts the Vite development server on the port defined in `project.config.json` (e.g., `5173`).
+> 2. It starts the **Vite frontend development server**.

-**How it works:** The Vite server not only serves the React frontend with Hot Module Replacement (HMR) but also runs the backend Express API as middleware.
-Any request to `/api/*` is handled directly by the backend server code, while all other requests are handled by the frontend.
-This provides a true single-port development experience.
+**How it works:** The Vite server hosts the React app (e.g., on `http://localhost:5173`) with Hot Module Replacement (HMR).
+A proxy is configured in Vite to automatically forward any API requests (e.g., to `/api/*`) to the backend server, which is running on its own port.
+This provides a seamless development experience without module conflicts or needing multiple terminals.

 **Automatic Restarting:**
 - Changes to frontend files (in `/src`) will instantly update in your browser (HMR).